 Heat the Custard Mixture

-Pour the egg yolks into the pan with the rest of the cream and heat it on the stove over low heat.
-Stir the mixture continuously and bring it up to about 170 F (77 C).
-You do not want the mixture to boil.
-You will know the mixture is ready when it coats the back of a spoon and you can draw a line in it with your finger without the mixture coming back together.
+Pour the egg mixture into the pan with the rest of the milk/cream mixture and heat it on the stove over low heat.
+Stir the mixture continuously and bring it up to about 170°F/76°C. You do not want the mixture to boil.

 Check the consistency on the back of a spoon